wordsmythe/employer-test/README.md

 * How much time off is given per employee?
 * Do different employees get a different amount of time off?
 * Is there a minimum amount of time off required/expected of each employee?
+* Is sick leave counted as time off?

+### Parental leave

+* Who is eligible for parental leave?
+* How much parental leave is given?

 ### On Call